Legal Advice for Dual Citizenship — 7 results

 Citizens of two counties may NOT obtain asylum, as stated recently in Matter of B-R, by the Board of Immigration Appeals.
 These are known as dual citizens.
 However, there are two notable... more

-Written by attorney Ronald Sarno, about 5 years ago.
+Written by attorney Ronald Sarno, over 5 years ago.

 Marriage, children and citizenship.
 According to the laws of the United States a child born in America either to American parents or parents from another country, is an American citizen.
 A... more